Janus Capital Group

 Janus Capital Group, Inc. was an American publicly owned investment firm headquartered in Denver, Colorado.

-The company's asset-management disciplines included growth, core, international, value, mathematical, alternative and fixed-income.
-These products were sold through advisors and financial intermediaries, to institutional investors and directly to retail investors.

-Janus Capital Group was created as a result of the January 1, 2003, merger of Janus Capital Corporation into its parent company, Stilwell Financial Inc. Janus Capital Group consists of Janus Capital Management LLC (Janus), Intech Investment Management LLC (Intech), and Kapstream Capital Pty Limited (Kapstream), in addition to a range of exchange‐traded products.
-Additionally, Janus Capital Group owns 80% of Perkins Investment Management (formerly Perkins, Wolf, McDonnell and Company).

-Outside the U.S., Janus had offices in Sydney, Paris, Zurich, Frankfurt, Dubai, Taipei, London, Milan, Tokyo, Hong Kong, Melbourne, and Singapore.
-Janus is in the S&P MidCap 400 Index.
+It was founded by Thomas H. Bailey as Stilwell Financial Incorporated in 1969.
+Outside the U.S., Janus had offices in Sydney, Paris, Zürich, Frankfurt, Dubai, Taipei, London, Milan, Tokyo, Hong Kong, Melbourne, and Singapore.
+It was a constituent of the S&P MidCap 400 Index.

 It merged with Henderson Group in May 2017 to create Janus Henderson.

 History

-Janus was founded in 1969 by Thomas H. Bailey.
+Janus was founded by Thomas H. Bailey in 1969.
 A controlling interest was purchased by Kansas City Southern Industries in 1984.
+Kansas City Southern Industries then demerged its financial services businesses to create Stilwell Financial in 1999.
 Bailey stepped down as president and CEO in June 2002.

-The firm was formerly known as Stilwell Financial Incorporated.
-The company was renamed following the January 2003 merger of Janus Capital Corporation into its parent company, Stilwell Financial.
+The company was renamed Janus Capital Group, following the integration of Janus Capital Corporation into its parent company, Stilwell Financial, in January 2003.

-The Janus Fund opened in 1970 with approximately $500,000 in assets and 30 investors.
-Its primary business was U.S. large cap growth equity management.
+The Janus Fund opened in 1970 with approximately a few hundred thousand dollars in assets.

 Further funds were launched in 1985, including the Janus Venture Fund, its first small cap equity fund, and the Janus Twenty Fund, its first concentrated equity fund.
-At the same time, Janus began managing assets for institutional clients.

 In 1991, Janus launched a number of other new types of fund, including its first global equity fund, the Janus Worldwide Fund, its first international equity fund, the Janus Overseas Fund, and its first mid cap equity fund, the Janus Enterprise Fund.
 It also launched the Janus Aspen Series (JAS), a product line created for investors wanting to invest in Janus through variable insurance contracts or certain qualified retirement plans.
-Janus also became available through fund supermarkets for both retail shareholders and financial planners.